jdittrich/userNeedResearchBook/text/allURBook.md

 ### Add Participant Codes

-When you create groups of data it is good to know if the theme of the group is more or less general or only concerns one participant.
+When you create groups of data it is good to know if the theme of the group is relevant across several participants or only concerns one participant.

 Thus, you should supply your each datapoint (=line in the transcript) with a participant code.
 A participant code works like a pseudonym: The user is not identifiable by his/her real name,